Optometry vs. Ophthalmology: What's the Difference?

 ACPNY’s Approach to Optometry

-At AdvantageCare Physicians (ACPNY), our optometrists are doctors that practice full-scope medical eye care.
+At AdvantageCare Physicians (ACPNY), our optometrists are providers that practice full-scope medical eye care.
 This means performing routine checkups, prescribing eyeglasses, and evaluating, treating, and managing eye diseases, including:

 • Glaucoma and high eye pressure